statoscope/statoscope/packages/cli/README.md

 }
 ```

-2. Exec the command:
+3. Exec the command:

 ```sh
 statoscope validate --input path/to/stats.json
 ```

-3. Analyze results in the console or in generated UI-report
+4. Analyze results in the console or generated UI-report

 ### serve